Skip to main content

 Can I speed up the FMCSA operating authority process?

-The 21-day vetting window is a legal minimum — nothing shortens it.
-What you can shorten is the time on either side: submit a complete OP-1 on day one so the clock starts immediately, and have your BOC-3 and insurance filings queued up to hit the FMCSA the moment vetting closes.
+FMCSA's processing time - an estimated 20-25 business days for new applicants - cannot be expedited.
+What you can control is the rest: submit a complete application on day one, and get the BOC-3 and insurance filings on record within 20 days of the FMCSA Register notice so the grant is never waiting on you.
 Most delays beyond 6 weeks come from missing BOC-3 or a BMC-91 filing that arrives late.

-What do I need to file in parallel during the 21-day window?
+What do I need to file in parallel while FMCSA processes the application?

 Three items: the BOC-3 process agent designation, the BMC-91 or BMC-91X insurance filing from your carrier-liability insurer, and (for brokers) the BMC-84 surety bond or BMC-85 trust fund.
-All three have to be on file before the FMCSA will flip the authority to ACTIVE.
-The 21-day window is the right time to line these up.
+Under 49 CFR §365.109T the BOC-3 and financial-responsibility filings are due within 20 days of the application notice publishing in the FMCSA Register, and all of them have to be on file before the FMCSA will flip the authority to ACTIVE.

 What happens if my operating authority takes longer than 6 weeks?

-The most common causes of delays past 6 weeks are: a missing BOC-3, an insurance filing that never arrived, a name mismatch between the OP-1 and the state LLC filing, or an FMCSA protest that was filed during the vetting window.
-Log into the FMCSA Licensing & Insurance system to check the hold status — each hold cites a specific missing item.
+The most common causes of delays past 6 weeks are: a missing BOC-3, an insurance filing that never arrived, a name mismatch between the application and the state LLC filing, a protest filed after the FMCSA Register notice, or the application being pulled for further FMCSA review (which the agency says can add 8 or more weeks).
+Log into the FMCSA Licensing & Insurance system to check the hold status - each hold cites a specific missing item.